 Many of us are thinking about switching to a healthier diet but there are plenty of factors that determine how healthy your diet is.
 In truth, most of us don’t really think about them.
 But that’s something that is going to have to change if you want to get healthy and to change your diet in the near future.
 You will be more likely to fail with your diet and weight loss plans if you don’t fully understand the things that matter most of all.

-You will find helpful information and guidance on each of the factors that matter when you’re switching to a healthier diet below.
+Below, you will find helpful information and guidance on each of the factors that matter when you’re switching to a healthier diet.
 You should give some serious thought to each of the issues raised below, and you can read on now to find out more about them.

 Real vs Junk